 AI in retail is generating improved forecasting of demand.
 An AI-based inventory management system predicts industry trends and allows strategic adjustments to the production, merchandising, and business strategy of an organization by collecting insights from market, customer, and competitor data.
 Along with pricing and advertising preparation, this often concerns supply chain planning.

 Retailers and distributors will no longer have to estimate demand for products by guesswork.
 Instead, with AI, they will now combine data sets to make detailed projections about the future, allowing them to make well-informed business decisions.

-A perfect way to leverage AI technology when enhancing customer experience and interaction in the retail sector is to develop digital chat programs called chatbots.
+A perfect way to leverage AI technology when enhancing customer experiences and interaction in the retail business sector is to develop digital chat programs called chatbots.
 Such bots use AI and machine learning to communicate with clients, answer popular requests, and guide them to relevant answers and results.
 Chatbots, in essence, obtain useful customer knowledge that can be used to guide potential business decisions.

 Using AI and computer vision through image recognition can allow the chatbot, as a virtual assistant, to see the problem.
-The effects of this for retailers are profound.
+The effects of this for the retail environment are profound.
 For example, Levi’s AI-based visual chatbot helps online shoppers find the pair of jeans they would like best.
 If marketers can "see" and recognize their customers on an individual basis through computer vision, they can really improve their abilities to personalize sales, promotion, and service.